OpenEvalProject/evals/manuscripts/elife-93099/v1/manuscript.md

 Besides the multifaceted role of Mg2+, our simulations provide insights into the function of the fully conserved arginine residues in the active site for lowering the activation barrier for this chemical reaction (Figure 3—figure supplements 6–8).
 R85 appears to arrange the beta-phosphates of the ADPs in the proper position for the reaction to be started.
 R150 and R161 are involved in anchoring ATP and AMP residues in the backward reaction.
 These last two residues and R85 interact with the Pα of AMP, stabilizing its negative charge.
 R36 is near to the alpha-phosphate of AD(M)P along the entire catalytic reaction, stabilizing both the TS and products.
 Overall, interactions between these arginine side chains and several backbone amides and the Mg2+ with the phosphates of the substrate make up a well-organized, asymmetric active site enabling efficient reversible P-transfer with a wide TSE (Figure 3G).

-## Umbrella sampling and committor analysis buttress wide TSE for Adk with Mg2+
+### Umbrella sampling and committor analysis buttress wide TSE for Adk with Mg2+

 To verify our computational finding of a wide TSE in the fully assembled enzyme with Mg2+ in contrast to a narrower TSE without a divalent metal, we performed QM/MM umbrella sampling and a committor analysis as described in methods.
 The umbrella sampling FEPs (Figure 4a–d) corroborate the key difference in the range of the TSE.
 Noteworthy, the activation free energies are smaller for the umbrella sampling when compared to the multiple steered molecular dynamics (MSMD).
 The largest difference being that for the reaction in the absence of Mg (Figure 1C).
 Higher barriers when comparing the results using Jarzynski’s to those obtained with umbrella sampling is not totally unexpected.
 It is well known that exponential averaging tends to overestimate free-energy barriers, and particularly when they are too high (Park et al., 2003).

 ![Figure 4.](https://cdn.elifesciences.org/articles/93099/elife-93099-fig4-v1.jpg)

-**Figure 4.:** 2+ versus no divalent metal.(A) Free-energy profiles obtained by umbrella sampling for reactions with and without Mg2+.
+**Figure 4.:** (A) Free-energy profiles obtained by umbrella sampling for reactions with and without Mg2+.
 (B) Comparison of the TSE from multiple steered molecular dynamics (MSMD) and umbrella sampling for runs in the presence of Mg2+.
 The TSE structures were aligned by atoms of the Pα and O3α atoms from AD(M)P and Pβ and O3β atoms from AD(T)P. (C) First principal component (PC1) and second principal component (PC2) obtained from principal component analysis (PCA) for b.
 The PCA was calculated using the transferring phosphate atoms, Mg2+ ion, Pα and O3α atoms from AD(M)P and Pβ and O3β atoms from AD(T)P. The TSE structures aligned by atoms of the P–Oleaving and P–Oattacking (see method for details).
 (D) Commitment plot with the committor probability to products (ATP + AMP) for the reaction with and without Mg2+.

 Notably, the calculated difference in activation barriers with and without Mg from these umbrella simulations of about 9.5 kcal/mol is in good agreement with the experimentally determined ones of ≥11 kcal/mol (P-transfer with Mg is >500 s−1 (Kerns et al., 2015) compared to 7.5 × 10−4 s−1 measured here).

 A consequent comparative commitment analysis that calculates the probability of reaching either reactants or products displays a very shallow change along the reaction coordinate in the presence of Mg2+, further corroborating a wide TSE for the P-transfer step in the fully active enzyme, in stark contrast to a narrow and steep change in the committors indicative of a narrower TSE without Mg2+ (Figure 4d).
 The TSE is defined in function of the committor distribution (Figure 3—figure supplement 9), showing the TSE is at −0.1 Å of the reaction coordinate for the reaction without Mg2+.
 In contrast, the TSE is wider for the reaction with Mg2+ (reaction coordinate values in the range from 0.0 to 0.2 Å; Figure 3—figure supplement 9 and Table 1).

-## Experimental characterization of the activation parameters of the P-transfer step
+### Experimental characterization of the activation parameters of the P-transfer step

 We felt the need to additionally experimentally test our major new finding from the QM/MM simulations: a delocalized TSE for the fully active enzyme.
 This feature would result in a lowering of the entropic barrier for the chemical step, thereby contributing to the enzyme-catalyzed rate enhancement.
 To avoid the issues of accuracy of QM/MM simulations that are well documented (Acevedo and Jorgensen, 2010; Elstner, 2007; Gaus et al., 2014; Roston et al., 2018), our system has the advantage of comparing the exact same reaction coordinate with the only difference being the presence/absence of a single atom, Mg2+, thereby studying differences rather than absolute values.
 Since the reaction with Mg2+ (fully active enzyme) revealed a more pronounced delocalization than the reaction in its absence, the divalent cation is predicted to lower the activation entropy.
 To test this prediction, we experimentally determined the enthalpic and entropic contributions to the chemical reaction barrier in Adk by measuring its temperature dependence in the presence and absence of Ca2+.
 The experimental trick of replacing Mg2+ with Ca2+ was used since the chemical step with Mg2+ is too fast to be experimentally measured, and previous studies showed that Ca2+ is an appropriate mimic to selectively probe the chemical step (Kerns et al., 2015).